Yella Hertzka: Lyceum and artist colony

+Higher Horticultural School for Women

-In 1913, Hertzka founded the first secondary horticultural school for girls in Austria-Hungary, also located in Kaasgraben, part of Grinzing, in the Döbling district, serving as director until 1938.
-The school offered training in horticulture and landscape architecture, opening the fields to women, and also gave general business and law courses, requiring students to grow and market their produce.
+In 1913, Hertzka founded the first secondary horticultural school for girls in Austria-Hungary, also located in Kaasgraben, part of Grinzing in the Döbling district.
+She served as director of the school until 1938.
+The school offered training in horticulture and landscape architecture, opening the fields to women/ It also gave general business and law courses, requiring students to grow and market their produce.
 Besides practical work in the garden and greenhouse, students attended lectures on botany, drawing, geology, landscaping, growing flowers and vegetables, and soil science.
 The program was accredited by the Austrian Ministry of Agriculture and diplomas were issued to students who successfully completed an examination.
-Because of the outbreak of World War I, the year after it opened, Hertzka offered the gardens of the school to other secondary schools and helped train them to operate community gardens throughout Vienna to combat food shortages and malnutrition for the duration of the conflict.
-The school became the leading institution training women in horticulture and gardening in Austria-Hungary in the first third of the twentieth century, allowing them to achieve economic independence.
-It was closely affiliated until 1921 with an adjacent home economics school run by Marie Wettstein, a colleague in the WILPF before the organizational dispute.
+When war broke out the year after her school had opened, Hertzka offered the gardens of the school to other secondary schools and helped train them to operate community gardens throughout Vienna to combat food shortages and malnutrition for the duration of the conflict.
+The school offered the rare opportunity for women to achieve economic independence with training in horticulture and gardening or landscape architecture in Austria-Hungary in the early decades of the twentieth century.
+Until 1921, it was closely affiliated with an adjacent home economics school run by Marie Wettstein, a colleague in the WILPF before the organizational dispute.

-In 1920, the alumni of the school founded the networking organization Verein der Grinzinger Gärtnerinnen (Association of Grinzing Women Gardeners) to help each other secure employment, share professional and training information, and promote women gardeners.
+In 1920, the alumni of the Higher Horticultural School for Women founded the networking organization Verein der Grinzinger Gärtnerinnen (Association of Grinzing Women Gardeners) to help each other secure employment, share professional and training information, and promote women gardeners.
 From 1926, the alumni association was open to woman gardeners throughout Austria, regardless of where they had trained.
 Although Hertzka was not a Zionist, many of her students were young women preparing to move and work in Palestine.
 Among them were Irene (née Pick) Aloni, Grete Blumenkranz, Elisabeth Boyko, Hanka Huppert-Kurz, Grete Salzer, Michal Selzer (formerly known as Felicia Sonnenschein), Gerti (née Brechner) Stern, and Lily Venezianer.
 Beginning in the early 1930s, Hertzka opened her home to refugees fleeing pogroms in other parts of Europe.
 As a member of the organization Israelitische Kultusgemeinde Wien (Jewish Community of Vienna), when Germany annexed Austria, she organized training courses at her school for Jews wishing to emigrate and provided secret refuge while they made arrangements to escape the country.
 Activist friends, such as Balch and Helene Scheu-Riesz, found potential employment positions and were willing to assist her in relocating to the United States.
 Hilda Clark made a similar proposal to help Hertzka arrange limited residency in Britain, but she chose not to accept these offers of help.
 Rather than face the risk that her school would be Aryanized, she gave the facility to her friend, composer Maria Hofer in 1937.
 She was forced to leave her home in Kaasgraben in early 1938.